Cheesy Steak & Shrimp Skillet Bowl

 What I love most is how forgiving it is.
 Some nights I have both steak and shrimp.
 Other nights just one.
 It doesn’t really matter.
 The cheese sauce is what holds it all together, and once you taste it, you’ll get why this keeps showing up at our dinner table.

 The flavor comes from layering.
-You sear the steak first on high heat — that brown crust is where most of the flavor is.
-Then the shrimp goes into the same pan, picking up everything left behind.
-The peppers and onions go in last and soften in whatever the steak and shrimp left in the pan.
-By the time the cheese sauce hits the top, every layer has already done its job.
+The steak goes in first on a hot pan, and that brown crust is where most of the flavor lives.
+The shrimp goes into the same pan right after, picking up everything left behind.
+Then the peppers and onions soak up whatever the steak and shrimp left in there.
+By the time the sauce goes on, every single layer has already done its job.

 Steak:

-1 lb ribeye or sirloin, cut into thin strips — ribeye has more fat so it’s richer, sirloin is leaner but works just as well here since the strips are thin and the cook time is short.
+1 lb ribeye or sirloin, cut into thin strips – Ribeye has more fat so it’s richer.
+Sirloin is leaner but still great here since the strips are thin and the cook time is short.

 Shrimp:

-1 lb large shrimp, peeled and deveined — large, not medium.
-Smaller shrimp overcook in seconds and disappear into the bowl.
+1 lb large shrimp, peeled and deveined – Large, not medium.
+Smaller shrimp overcook in seconds and basically disappear into the bowl.

-1 tsp olive oil — toss the shrimp in it before they go in the pan so they get color instead of sticking.
+1 tsp olive oil – Toss the shrimp in it before they go in the pan so they get color instead of steaming.

 Cajun seasoning or chili powder to taste – I usually go Cajun here since it echoes the sauce.